pcardotatgit/webex_for_xdr_part-1_card_examples/README.md

 # Select and Send advanced Webex cards

+Webex can be used to host a Web App which exposes a nice User Interface ( nice formulars ).
+For acheiving this we have to send Adaptive cards to the Webex Room.

-This script allows you to select and send to a Webex room one example of an advanced webex cards located into the [**cards_attachements_examples**] subfolder
+The script into this repo gives you some examples of such formulars.
+It allows you to select and send to a Webex room one example of an advanced webex cards located into the [**cards_attachements_examples**] subfolder

 The file contained into this subfloder are only the **attachment** key of the Webex Card JSON data to be sent the the webex room.
 This key contains the body that is dispplayed into the message.